Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 Ruby uses Data Structures to file and reference data.

-Array's is the first example taught of data structures.
 Arrays are an ordered integer-index that can contain different data types.
+Information in an array can be indexed starting at 0 and ending at -1.

-If we had a range of information we would put it into an array so it would be easily accesible with methods.
-Using these we can easily add, subtract or edit our arrays.
+Arrays allow you to store multiple values into a variable which are easily accesible with methods.
+Using these we can easily add, subtract from our ordered list of information.

+For example if I wanted to assign a sex, age and status to a student name I could use an array to store the information in the name variable to be retrieved later.

 Hashes are a more developed data structure.
-With the key and value stucture you can assign a key to a data type.

-If we wanted to
+They index data into a key and value stucture.

+Using this you can index a hash with other datatypes, not just intergers.
+This is most useful when we need our data to be specifically labelled.

+For example, if we wanted to catalog a classroom of 28 student names we would use a hash as we could assign Classroom key to student name values.

 Sets are another Ruby class that stores data like an array.
 Unlike an array though you cannot use an index to access an element.
+There is also no duplicates allowed in a set.

 Sets however make it very easy to identify unique entries in a list and quickly retrieve them.